 - Family and Medical Leave Act

 The Family and Medical Leave Act is a labor law approved in 1993.
 It protects if you take a leave for medical reasons and can provide you with up to 12 weeks of unpaid time off from work annually without the risk of losing your job.
-There is another worry though; what about health insurance that you have through your job?
+There is another worry, though; what about health insurance that you have through your career?
 This is where the FMLA comes to the rescue.
 The Family and Medical Leave Act also calls for existing group health benefits through your employer to be maintained during your leave.

 FMLA Eligibility Requirements: